rodrigonavas/rodrigonavas/README.md

 ### Hello I'm Rodrigo Navas
-I'm a graduate Software Engineer, focused on the **Business Intelligence development**, a **Data Science** enthusiast and a former Java Backend developer.
+I'm a Software Engineer, focused on the **Business Intelligence development**, a **Data Science** enthusiast and a former Java Developer.

 <p align="left">
   <a href="https://wakatime.com/@rodrigonavas">